evanwill/get-git-b/content/5-branches.md

 ## Branch Workflows

-Using branches strategically figures into many collaboration workflows, such as [Github flow](https://guides.github.com/introduction/flow/){:target="_blank" rel="noopener"}.
+Using branches strategically figures into many collaboration workflows, such as [Github flow](https://guides.github.com/introduction/flow/).

 Often, the main branch is considered functioning, production ready code.
 Additional branches are created to develop and test new features.